Klipper3d/klipper/docs/Config_Changes.md

 # Changes

+20190710: The z_hop option was removed from the [firmware_retract]
+config section.
+The z_hop support was incomplete and could cause incorrect behavior with several common slicers.

 20190710: The optional parameters of the PROBE_ACCURACY command have changed.
 It may be necessary to update any macros or scripts that use that command.